 He thought that was interesting, as both his father and his brother had their gallbladders removed.
 His family grew up eating fried fatty foods, and not many fresh vegetables except ice-berg lettuce and tomatoes.

-Thankfully, my husband improved his diet and lifestyle, ate less fried food, and began loading up on fresh vegetables.
-He also did a gallbladder flush a few years ago, and that gave him great results as well.
+Thankfully, my husband improved his diet and lifestyle, ate less fried food, and began loading up on fresh veggies.
+He also did a gallbladder flush a few years back, and that gave him great results as well.

 Unlike his brother and his father, my husband still has his gallbladder.
 But, had he continued eating and living the way he had been prior, he would have suffered the same fate as his family members.